Stibnite: Properties

 The melting point of Sb2S3 is 823 K. The band gap is 1.88 eV at room temperature and it is a photoconductor.
+Stibnite is also toxic upon ingestion, with symptoms similar to those of arsenic poisoning.

 Uses

-Pastes of Sb2S3 powder in fat or in other materials have been used since ca. 3000 BC as eye cosmetics in the Mediterranean and farther afield; in this use, Sb2S3 is called kohl.
+Pastes of Sb2S3 powder in fat or in other materials have been used since c.
+3000 BC as eye cosmetics in the Mediterranean and farther afield; in this use, Sb2S3 is called kohl.
 It was used to darken the brows and lashes, or to draw a line around the perimeter of the eye.

 Antimony trisulfide finds use in pyrotechnic compositions, namely in the glitter and fountain mixtures.
-Needle-like crystals, "Chinese Needle", are used in glitter compositions and white pyrotechnic stars.
-The "Dark Pyro" version is used in flash powders to increase their sensitivity and sharpen their report.
+Needle-like crystals, "Chinese needles", are used in glitter compositions and white pyrotechnic stars.
+The "dark pyro" version is used in flash powders to increase their sensitivity and sharpen their report.
 It is also a component of modern safety matches.
 It was formerly used in flash compositions, but its use was abandoned due to toxicity and sensitivity to static electricity.